 An Astronomical Observatory for meridian observations, and of suitable size for the Practical Exercises in Astronomy, has been erected and is in use.
 An equatorial telescope has also been mounted for the use of the students.
-A set of Smithsonian Meteorological instruments has been procured and placed in positions for making observations.
-Since January 1st, 1873, these have been regularly made and recorded by Students J. A. Ockerson and S. J. Russel.
-A summary is published each month and the whole series will be carefully preserved and continued for future publication.
+A set of Smithsonian Meteorological instruments has been procured, placed in suitable positions, and observations commenced.